An Appetite for Learning

 Frederick high school students are working on a prototype to purify water at a borehole located at the Melka Oba school in Ethiopia.
 Their work on this prototype was named as a finalist in the Lemelson MIT invention awards.
 The Frederick Rotary Club is financing a trip to Ethiopia so that the students can implement their prototype at the school.

 Construction and Renovation

 ECA has built six classrooms, two libraries and two teachers’ quarters at the schools in addition to renovating several classrooms and installing water cisterns.
 The local health clinic was refurbished and solar panels were installed at the Melka Oba School and the clinic.
 In addition, in 2014 Melka Oba schoolchildren were given solar lamps to help them study at night.

 Giving to HIV/AIDS Orphans

-ECA contributes to a wonderful effort called “Artists for Charity,” an organization founded by a young Ethiopian diaspora man and woman.
+ECA contributed to a wonderful effort called “Artists for Charity,” a former organization founded by a young Ethiopian diaspora man and woman.
 They established a home for 18 HIV positive double orphans and became their surrogate mother and father.
-Jo Butler has been their surrogate grandmother for eleven years and spends every Ethiopian Christmas (7 January) with them and personally shops for their gifts from their “wish list”.
-Three granddaughters are now in University, one in Canada and three grandsons are working and living independently.
-One granddaughter recently graduated from Adama University with a degree in psychology and is working in her field.
-Another granddaughter is graduating from Arba Minch University in June 2016 with a degree in economics.
-Three granddaughters are heading to university in the Fall of 2016.
+Jo Butler has been their surrogate grandmother since 2005 and spends every Ethiopian Christmas (7 January) with them and personally shops for their gifts from their “wish list”.

 Schoolery: Jewels for Schools